ayumi-cloud/oc-security-module/README.md

 (*) While the security module is under heavy development, the definition files will be updated periodically and not on a regular basis!
 When the security module moves in a production ready-mode, the definitions files will be updated on a regular basis every week.

-### Summer CMS Installer 💎

-We plan in the coming future to change the installer with several new features.
-One such feature we intend on implementing is having an option for the user to select the security level of their Summer CMS installation.
-For example, a user has two choices:

-1. Normal security level - current October version one settings (useful for localhost installations).

-2. Enhanced security level - October version two settings (useful for live / production websites).

-It's important to let users set the security levels at an early stage and the security module needs some basic configuration settings to set up before activation.
-More complex settings can be added at a later time (after the initial installation).

-=== TO DO ===